PuruVJ/puruvjdev3-preact/public/blog/svelte-for-react-devs.md

 # Styling

+Now, styling is something we devs don't think much about, but in React, styling is pure pain!
+There's no recommended way of styling, so you basically have to go read for days about a dozen libraries first, then choose one in frustration.
+Having choices is great, but if there's no base recommended way to fall back to, it's frustrating.

-Now, this is the most kickass feature of Svelte for me: **Styling in place**
+Now, This is the most kickass feature of Svelte for me: **Styling in place**

 Svelte is just like a plain HTML file: You can put your styles right in your component file.
 Unlike HTML however, the styles are scoped to that component only.